 Once it cools, you can write the child’s name and the year with oil-paint sharpies.

-*This Mother’s Day Gift is suitable for all ages!*
+*This Mother’s Day Gift is suitable for all ages with some grown up help!*

 Acrylic Paints (use washable for littles)